EpiphanySoft/oo/docs/Mixins.md

-In order to achieve the above simplicity of using `super.foo()` and having that call reach both the proper super class as well as `MyMixin`, the `@junction` decorator inserts the junction method in the class prototype between `MyDerived` and `MyClass`.
+In order to achieve the above simplicity of using `super.foo()` and having that call reach both the proper super class as well as `MyMixin`, the `@junction` decorator inserts the junction method in the class prototype chain between `MyDerived` and `MyClass`.
 This extra link in the prototype chain is added by the first `@junction` method only (all other junctions reuse it).

 ## Method Chains

-In some cases (like `ctor` and `dtor`) it is important for methods in a class hierarchy to be called only once, even if there are multiple paths to a common base class (a.k.a., the ["dreaded diamond"](https://en.wikipedia.org/wiki/Multiple_inheritance)).
-This behavior is available for other methods using `chains`:
+In cases like `ctor` and `dtor`, it is important for methods in a class hierarchy to be called only once, even if there are multiple paths to a common base class (a.k.a., the ["dreaded diamond"](https://en.wikipedia.org/wiki/Multiple_inheritance)).
+This behavior is available for other methods using the `chains` processor:

     import { Base, define } from '@epiphanysoft/configly';